 Warranty: 1 year

-They aren’t as fast as real cross-country skis, and don’t have the grip of a real snowshoe, but the Sporten Free Walk are ideal for day-touring through the rolling snow covered forests, and breaking trail on the unplowed side streets.
+They aren’t as fast as real cross-country skis, and don’t have the crampons of snowshoes, but the Sporten Free Walk are ideal for day-touring through the rolling snow covered forests, and breaking trail on the unplowed side streets.
 The two-strap bindings make for quick and easy on and offs, so you can pop them off and walk down anything that makes you uncomfortable.
-Bindings adjust to accommodate most any winter boot in the men’s 7 to 13 range (women’s 8-15) adjust for sizes 7-13 men’s (8-15 women’s).
+Bindings adjust to accommodate most any winter boot in the men’s 7 to 13 range (women’s 8-15).

 Bottom line: These sliding skiboards are easy to use and a ton of fun on laid-back rolling terrain.
-You can’t climb like with real snowshoes or go as fast as with real cross-country skis, but for neighborhood outings or cruising along snowy trails, these are a great way to get outside this winter.
+For neighborhood outings or cruising along snowy trails, these are a great way to get outside this winter and sooo much easier than snowshoes.